 Well, it all depends on what you use it for.
 And since computers and the technology inside them are constantly changing, it wouldn’t do us too much good to tell you “if you plan to do X, buy Y”.
 Instead, we thought we could explain a little bit about how computers work, what all the individual parts do, and what to look for if you’re planning on getting a new one.

 Think of your computer like an office.
 The CPU is the person you hire to do all the work.

-Intel and AMD introduce new processors every year, sometimes with different names, sometimes with different “generations” of an existing name.
-It’s a bit confusing out there with the Intel Atom, Celeron, Pentium, m3, m5, m7, i3, i5, i7, i9, and Xeon; and the AMD E1, E2, A4, A6, A8, A9, A10, A12, FX, and Ryzen.
-So we don’t want to make recommendations on the basis of model names because we might say something now that might not be relevant later.
+Intel and AMD introduce new processors frequently, sometimes with different names, sometimes with different “generations” of an existing name.
+It’s a bit confusing out there with the Intel Atom, Celeron, Pentium, m3, m5, m7, i3, i5, i7, i9, and Xeon; and the AMD E1, E2, A4, A6, A8, A9, A10, A12, FX, and Ryzen 3, 5, 7, and 9.
+So we don’t want to make recommendations on the basis of model names that might be irrelevant later.
 So it’s best if you do a little of your own research into what each manufacturer is producing as budget, midrange and enthusiast processors.

 Budget processors are minimum-wage workers.
 They get the job done, and that’s fine.
 But if you do a lot of things at once, you’ll want something in the midrange to enthusiast end.

 Budget processors are the minimum-wage workers.
 They come in and get the job done, and there’s nothing wrong with that, but they typically work at their own pace and don’t always multitask well.
 They might be fine for you if you just do Facebook and YouTube, word processing and the like.
 If you do a lot of things at once, or are into video editing, gaming, or 3D modeling, you’ll want a more skilled worker, something in the midrange to enthusiast end.

 8 gigabytes of RAM is enough for most people… unless you’re into huge video editing or Photoshop jobs.